What is Integrative Psychotherapy?

 Lastly, as there is generally no single factor that has led to a person’s suffering and the jury remains out on the exact interaction between nature-and-nurture, an integrative approach not only uses different approaches to bring perspective to emotional and mental health problems, but it also offers a way of working to integrate mind and body which is essential in effective therapy.

-Mark Vahrmeyer is trained as a UKCP registered Integrative Psychotherapist having completed his studies at Goldsmiths College, University of London, and at the School of Psychotherapy and Psychology at Regent’s University, London.
+Mark Vahrmeyer and Dr. Simon Cassar are both trained as UKCP registered Integrative Psychotherapists and see individuals and couples in our practice in Hove and Lewes.
 If you are interested in finding out more, please get in touch.